-14.1 Effects on Vasomotor Symptoms
+14.1 Effects on Vasomotor Symptoms in Postmenopausal Women

 A randomized, double-blind, placebo-controlled trial evaluated the efficacy of 12-week treatment with three different daily doses of Divigel for vasomotor symptoms in 495 postmenopausal women (86.5 percent White; 10.1 percent Black) between 34 and 89 years of age (mean age 54.6) who had at least 50 moderate to severe hot flushes per week at baseline (2 week period prior to treatment).
-Subjects applied placebo, Divigel 0.25 g (0.25 mg estradiol), Divigel 0.5 g (0.5 mg estradiol) or Divigel 1.0 g (1.0 mg estradiol) once daily to the thigh.
-Reductions in both the median daily frequency and the median daily severity of moderate to severe hot flushes were statistically significant for the 0.5 g per day and the 1.0 g per day Divigel doses when compared to placebo at week 4.
-Statistically significant reductions in both the median daily frequency and the median daily severity of moderate to severe hot flushes for the Divigel 0.25 g per day dose when compared to placebo were delayed to week 7.
-There were statistically significant reductions in median daily frequency and severity of hot flushes for all three Divigel doses (0.25 g per day, 0.5 g per day and 1.0 g per day) compared to placebo at week 12.
+Women applied placebo, Divigel 0.25 grams (0.25 mg estradiol), Divigel 0.5 grams (0.5 mg estradiol) or Divigel 1.0 gram (1.0 mg estradiol) once daily to the thigh.
+Reductions in both the median daily frequency and the median daily severity of moderate to severe hot flushes were statistically significant for the 0.5 grams per day and the 1.0 gram per day Divigel doses when compared to placebo at week 4.
+Statistically significant reductions in both the median daily frequency and the median daily severity of moderate to severe hot flushes for the Divigel 0.25 grams per day dose when compared to placebo were delayed to week 7.
+There were statistically significant reductions in median daily frequency and severity of hot flushes for all three Divigel doses (0.25 grams per day, 0.5 grams per day and 1.0 gram per day) compared to placebo at week 12.
 See Table 3 for results.